witheve/docs/guides/dsl.md

 for now you can find a list of functions in [src/runtime/stdlib.ts](https://github.com/witheve/Eve/blob/refactor-editor/src/runtime/stdlib.ts)

 The interface for wrapping functions for use within Eve is also revamped for the new runtime.
-When writing a function wrapper, you must ensure that the function meets the following qualifications

-1. The function must be reverentially transparent, meaning given the same input, the function should return the same output.
+When writing a function wrapper, you must ensure that the function is reverentially transparent, meaning given the same input, the function returns the same output.

-2. The function must be monotonic, meaning that additional inputs should never decrease the number of outputs.

-If the function meets these two qualifications, it can be wrapped using `makeFunction()` e.g.:
+Functions are wrapped using `makeFunction()` e.g.:

 ```javascript
 makeFunction({